Reed-CompBio/spras/docker-wrappers/MEO/README.md

 # Maximum Edge Orientation Docker image

-A Docker image for [Maximum Edge Orientation](https://github.com/agitter/meo/) that is available on [DockerHub](https://hub.docker.com/repository/docker/reed-compbio/meo).
+A Docker image for [Maximum Edge Orientation](https://github.com/agitter/meo/) that is available on the [GitHub Container Registry](https://github.com/orgs/Reed-CompBio/packages/container/package/meo).
 Only supports the Random orientation algorithm, not MINSAT or MAXCSP.

 ## Building the Docker image